Important council events that took place between 1851 and 1980.

 June

-New Zealand Constitution Act provides for provincial self-government and as a result, the Canterbury Association resolved to cease as from 30 September
+New Zealand Constitution Act provides for provincial self-government and as a result, the Canterbury Association resolved to cease as of 30 September

 1851